 “I think it’s terrific,” he said regarding the court’s decision.
-“The court clearly had serious concerns about the DOH ‘s process and recognized there needed to be public confidence in that process, and it could not continue in this way.”
+“The court clearly had serious concerns about the DOH’s process.
+And recognized there needed to be public confidence in that process.
+It could not continue in this way.”

 Bauchner explained there needs to be additional transparency, quality control, and review.
 He noted that the decision recognizes the process needs to be “free from anomalies and irregularities, and the public can have confidence in the integrity of the process.”